reception (Picasso class)

 Our PE days are usually Tuesday’s and Fridays.
 Please ensure your child has an indoor kit of shorts and t-shirt as well as an outdoor kit of jogging bottoms, sweatshirt or jumper and trainers.
 Long hair is tied back for PE and all jewellery is removed, including earrings.

 We ask that you listen to your child read three times a week at home to support their learning in class.
-Children will begin to bring a book home to read after half term.
+Children bring a book home each week after focusing on it within class.